-SM: Seeing this first movie isn't likely to do anything bad to people, including older kids.
-None of the kids in the theater seemed too disturbed; I just believe there are much better choices we can help them make than to see it.
-And I won't discount what I mentioned earlier about spiritual warfare in the book.
-Even if you find the film tame by comparison to what you had been led to expect, be aware that this story is going somewhere, and it does involve the death of a God character (an impostor who is feeble and weak), the destruction of the Church and anything that would have authority in life, and the tremendous importance (to Pullman and his characters) of sexual awakening.
+SM: Even if you find the film or series tame by comparison to what you had been led to expect, be aware that this series is going somewhere, and it does involve the death of a God character (an impostor who is feeble and weak), the destruction of the Church and anything that would have authority in life, and the tremendous importance of sexual awakening.

 SJ: They need to be aware of Pullman's worldview.
 I think we've all decided that you can not read this separate from his worldview.
 His worldview seeps into every character, every situation.
-He confuses good and bad quite a bit.
+He confuses good and bad quite a bit, on purpose.

-Putting the anti-Church issue aside, if I had seen this movie as child, the darkness and violence would have frightened me.
+Putting the anti-Church issue aside, if I had seen The Golden Compass movie as child, the darkness and violence would have frightened me.
+The HBO series will undoubtedly be darker yet.
 Parents need to be prepared to handle the mark this will leave on children.

-SM: You know, Narnia is an allegory, too, and Pullman is even writing in open opposition to those stories, but you could read or watch Narnia without caring about the Christian symbology.
-I personally don’t think you can read His Dark Materials at any level without the atheistic meaning.
+SM: You know, Narnia is an allegory, too, and Pullman is even writing in open opposition to Lewis' stories, but you could read or watch Narnia without caring about the Christian symbology.
+I personally don't think you can read or watch His Dark Materials at any level without the atheistic/humanistic/anti-church meaning.

-SJ: Yes, and Lewis' writing responsibly explores issues of good and evil without pushing an agenda per se.
-It doesn't appear to matter to Philip Pullman what you're allied with as long as it's not the Church or religion.
+SJ: Lewis' writing responsibly explores issues of good and evil without pushing an agenda per se.
+It doesn't appear to matter to Philip Pullman what you're allied with as long as it's not the Church.

 What did you like, and what most disturbed you?

-Still, those are the same factors many will leave the theater feeling good about, perhaps without even knowing why.
+Still, those are the same factors many will leave the viewing experience feeling good about, perhaps without even knowing why.
 Who could dislike the story of the Bear's return to his kingdom?
 Who wants to suffer seeing children tortured?
-Tom [Perrault, our Director of Operations,] noticed that when Lyra offers herself as a daemon to the reigning king of the bears (it's a trick; animals don’t and can’t have daemons), it's really a very sensual scene in terms of movement and dialogue, which plays to the concept of the intimate relation between person and daemon.

 MK: It was a good story!
 When I was reading the book I was immediately drawn in.
 It certainly didn't feel like work!
-Visually, the film was beautifully made and presented a cast of fun characters with fascinating stories.
+Visually, the film was beautifully made and presented a cast of fun characters with fascinating stories; the HBO series, based on the trailers, looks to take that even further.
 As for what I found disturbing, I obviously didn’t appreciate the blatant attack on the Church.
-Considering this is 'children's literature,' I really didn’t like the way it sets the viewer up to want to go into the next two books/movies which are far more blasphemous and sexual in nature.
-They've presented a nice cute story with likable characters and you find yourself rooting for those we would consider the “bad guys.”
+Considering this is 'children's literature,' I really didn’t like the way the first entry sets the reader/viewer up to want to venture into the next two segments which are far more blasphemous and sexual in nature.
+They've presented a nice, cute story with likable characters and you find yourself rooting for those we would consider the "bad guys."
 If we as adults can get turned around, we need to be that much more concerned for young minds still learning the difference between fantasy and reality.

-SJ: I really like a couple things about both movie and book: Again, he's clearly got a gift with words and storytelling.
+SJ: Pullman's clearly got a gift with words and storytelling.
 I kept thinking, "Why can't we have more Christians who produce media on this thought-provoking level?"
-And the book and movie challenged me.
-But what disturbs me most is how Pullman and New Line Cinema have targeted children for this story.
-A lot of the themes he presents in the movie and the book have hurt a lot of children.
-The idea that you're better off only trusting yourself and without any moral boundaries or framework is detrimental.
+This story challenged me.
+But what disturbs me most is how Pullman has targeted children for this story.
+A lot of the themes he presents have hurt a lot of children.
+The idea that you're better off only trusting your pre-teen self without any moral boundaries or framework is detrimental.
 His concept of Original Sin (via 'Dust') is not consistent with the Christian doctrine of original sin!

-Can one read or watch The Golden Compass and just be content to locate Christian themes?
+Can one read or watch His Dark Materials and just be content to locate Christian themes?